Lee Cruce: Early life and move to Oklahoma

-Lee Cruce was born in the city of Marion in Crittenden County, Kentucky on July 8, 1863.
+Lee Cruce was born in the city of Marion, Kentucky, on July 8, 1863.
 He attended Marion Academy, and subsequently attended Vanderbilt University, receiving a law degree from the latter.
 Though he passed the Kentucky bar exam in 1888, he did not practice law until he joined his brother's law firm, Johnson, Cruce and Cruce at Ardmore in Indian Territory in 1891.

 After ten years of practicing law, Cruce entered the financial world as the first cashier of the Ardmore National Bank, of which he later served as the bank's president.
 In 1901, Cruce was elected an alderman in the local government of Ardmore.

 Gubernatorial campaigns

-Through his combined positions of power in the Ardmore National Bank and the movement towards statehood in late 1906, Cruce submitted his name on the Democratic primary for governor of the newly created state of Oklahoma.
+Through his combined positions of power in the Ardmore National Bank and the movement towards statehood in late 1906, Cruce submitted his name to the Democratic primary for governor of the newly created state of Oklahoma.
 The popular Charles N. Haskell defeated Cruce for the nomination, but before Haskell's term ended in 1911, Cruce once again sought the Democratic nomination for governor and was successful.
 He then defeated his Republican opponent in the general election.